-6. The IRI patents disclose systems and methods for distributing and granting access to data where data is stored in multiple external computer databases.
-The IRI patents address the difficult problem of authorizing access to protected information records where authorization will depend based on the access privileges of the user.

-7. The below diagram shows the IRI patent family tree and a pending IRI patent application.
+- 5. The IRI patents disclose systems and methods for distributing and granting access to data where data is stored in multiple external computer databases.
+The IRI patents address the difficult problem of authorizing access to protected information records where authorization will depend on the access privileges of the user. - 6.
+The following diagram shows the IRI patent family tree, a pending IRI patent application, and the IRI patent CipherCloud is accused of infringing.